msoe-sse/Constitution/Constitution.md

     5. Solicit donations from alumni as needed
     6. Provide guidance and membership for student board members

-11. **External Coordinators**
+10. **External Coordinators**
     1. Are appointed by the EXECUTIVE Board
     2. Are subject to this document and any rules and regulations of their Organization
-    4. Sit in on EXECUTIVE Board meetings
+    3. Sit in on EXECUTIVE Board meetings
+    4. Do not have EXECUTIVE voting power

 ## **Section 4:** Removal of an Officer